legendreddragon/legendreddragon.github.io/lord/masters/barak.md

 # Barak
 {: .no_toc }

 Barak is the level two master.
 His weapon is the Battle Axe.
 He has 40 Hit Points and a Strength of 17.
-You require 400 Experience to challenge Barak.
+You need to have 400 Experience to challenge Barak.

 ## Table of contents
 {: .no_toc .text-delta }